INFORMS Information Systems Society Practical Impacts Award – 2021

 About the Informs Information Systems Society (ISS)

 The Information Systems Society (ISS) supports the intellectual interests of information systems scholars who are members of INFORMS.
 It provides support for academic forums such as the annual Conference on Information Systems and Technology (CIST), the spring Theory in Economics of IS (TEIS) workshop, the summer Statistical Challenges in E-Commerce Research (SCECR) conference, and the annual IT Teaching workshop.
 The society also provides support for editorial activities and publication of Information Systems Research.
-In addition, the society sponsors or supports several awards each year including the ISS Distinguished Fellow Award, the ISS Sandy Slaughter Early Career Award, the Nunamaker-Chen Dissertation Award.
-This year, ISS sponsors several newly created awards including the ISS Gordon B. Davis Young Scholar Award, the ISS Teaching Innovation Award, the ISS Practical Impacts Award, among others.
+In addition, the society sponsors or supports several awards each year including the ISS Distinguished Fellow Award, the Sandy Slaughter Early Career Award, the ISS Nunamaker-Chen Dissertation Award, the ISS Practical Impacts Award, the ISS Haim Mendelson Teaching Innovation Award, and ISS Best Paper in Management Science Award.
+In addition to these awards, ISS is sponsoring two new awards this year, namely the ISS Bapna-Ghose Social Justice Best Paper Award, and the ISS President's Service Award, to recognize the deserving efforts of our community.